jefdewitt/jekyll_portfolio/_posts/2017-01-02-a-full-year-of-front-end-development.markdown

 ## My Advice

 This is a field of altruism; where information is freely given away.
 Everything that's necessary to succeed and advance is part of the internet itself.
 If you want to be a part of this, just start building.
-Shout out to Chris Coyier and Dave Rupert at Shop Talk [Shop Talk](http://shoptalkshow.com/).
+Shout out to Chris Coyier and Dave Rupert at [Shop Talk](http://shoptalkshow.com/).